-A double-displacement reaction is one that results in a precipitate, water, or gas when a positive ion of one compound swaps with a positive ion of another compound.
+Finally, a double-displacement reaction results in a precipitate, water, or gas when one compound’s positive ion swaps with another compound’s positive ion.

-Chemical reactions involve an exchange in energy.
-An exothermic reaction is a reaction in which energy is released in the form of heat.
-The burning of wood or exploding fireworks are examples.
-An endothermic reaction is a reaction in which the heat energy is absorbed, such as photosynthesis.
+Chemical reactions involve an exchange of energy.
+An exothermic reaction is when energy is released in the form of heat, as seen in burning wood or exploding fireworks.
+An endothermic reaction is where heat energy is absorbed, such as photosynthesis.
 A catalyst speeds up a chemical reaction without itself being permanently changed.
 An inhibitor prevents or slows a chemical reaction or interferes with the catalyst.

 - Compare an exothermic reaction to an endothermic reaction.